Should I Hire A Lawyer To Establish Child Custody?

-Cooperation is key to parenting after the separation of unmarried parents (nonmarried parents) or a divorce.
+Cooperation is key to parenting after the separation of unmarried parents or a divorce.
 However, making every effort to communicate clearly and in the best interest of your children is often a difficult task.
 The Supreme Court of Indiana adopted the Indiana Parenting Time Guidelines to help parents develop their parenting plans.
 In an effort to reduce parenting time disputes, the guidelines provide a framework for parents to establish meaningful and frequent contact with their children.
 Getting the help of an experienced family law attorney or using mediation can also streamline communications with the other parent.

 Can You Help Me With The Lake County, Indiana, Online Assignments For Parents?

 Yes, we will help you navigate Lake County’s rules that require cooperative efforts to try to avoid parental conflict.
 While we can answer questions you may have about the assignments, we will not do the assignments for you.
 The courts in Lake County have adopted rules that require parents to do the assignments at the website, www.UpToParents.org.
 The goal is to help parents put aside their anger and resentment to be able to make better decisions about raising their children.